vaultah/replicat/README.md

  - `clean` -- performs garbage collection
  - `upload-objects` -- uploads objects to the backend (a low-level method)
  - `download-objects` -- downloads objects from the backend (a low-level method)
+ - `list-objects` -- lists objects at the backend (a low-level method)

 > ⚠️ **WARNING**: actions that read from or upload to the repository can safely be run
 > concurrently; however, there are presently no guards in place that would make it safe